Rashbin/Edubridge/README.md

-Contains all the things I learned about Data analysis with some trending tools and softwares in demand under the training provided by Edubridge India.
+Consists of my all learnings of Data analysis with some trending tools and softwares in demand under the training provided by Edubridge India.